hasit/vscode-gi/README.md

 ## Note

-`gi` only uses the API exposed by [gitignore.io](https://www.gitignore.io).
+`gi` uses the API exposed by [gitignore.io](https://www.gitignore.io).
 I made this extension as a learning experience.

 I would like to thank [Joe Blau](https://joeblau.com) for this work on [gitignore.io](https://www.gitignore.io)'s API and [Jason Long](http://www.jasonlong.me) who helped me with the icon.